SnailNail/xcxtool/README.md

   would have naturally.
 Setting a negative value to a site will cause the setting to be ignored.
-* `output_directory` (`--output-dir`, `-o`): save xenoprobes output to this director (defaults to the current working directory)
+* `output_directory` (`--output-dir`, `-o`): save xenoprobes output to this directory (defaults to the current working directory)
 * `exclude_probes` (`--exclude-probes` `-x`): Do not include these probe types in inventory output.
 Should be a array of strings in the config file, or a comma-separate list on the command line (e.g. `-x M1,R1`)